iidanL/VisionAntiDetectBrowserDocs/03_profiles/export-cookies.md

 # Export Cookies

-Export cookies stored in a profile.
+Export all cookies from a specific browser profile.

 ## Endpoint